Kibber Wildlife Sanctuary: Geography

-The sanctuary encompasses the upper Spiti River valley and surrounding ridges.
-It borders the Pin Valley National Park to the south via a high-altitude corridor.
+Kibber Wildlife Sanctuary spans an area of 2220.12 km2 in the Spiti Valley of the Himalayas.
+It forms part of the Lahaul and Spiti district in the Indian state of Himachal Pradesh and is the largest protected area in the state.
+It mainly consists of cold desert and alpine habitat around the village of Kibber, at elevations ranging from 3800 to 6000 m.
+The sanctuary encompasses the upper Spiti River valley and the surrounding ridges.
+It borders the Pin Valley National Park to the south via a high-elevation corridor.
 The terrain is characterized by stark rocky slopes, glacier-fed streams, and sparse alpine meadows.

 Flora and fauna

-A total of 116 plant species were recorded during a floristic survey in Kibber Wildlife Sanctuary, representing 71 genera and 33 families.
-Among these, 9 species were shrubs and 107 were herbs.
-The survey results indicated that the dominant family was Asteraceae, followed by Fabaceae and Rosaceae.
-The vegetation of the sanctuary is primarily herbaceous and is known for its medicinal properties.
-Commonly found species include Ratan Jot (Arnebia euchroma), Atis (Aconitum heterophyllum), Pashanved (Bergenia stracheyi), Somlata (Ephedra gerardiana), Kutki (Picrorhiza kurrooa), Caragana (Caragana versicolor), Thangdoom (Hyoscyamus niger), Gipachi (Nepeta longibracteata), and Sangthick (Primula spp.).
+There were 116 plant species recorded in the Kibber Wildlife Sanctuary, representing 71 genera and 33 families.
+Among these, nine species were shrubs and 107 were classified as herbs.
+The dominant families were Asteraceae, Fabaceae, and Rosaceae.
+Commonly found medicinal plants include Ratan Jot (Arnebia euchroma), Atis (Aconitum heterophyllum), Pashanved (Bergenia stracheyi), Somlata (Ephedra gerardiana), Kutki (Picrorhiza kurroa), Caragana (Caragana versicolor), Thangdoom (Hyoscyamus niger), Gipachi (Nepeta longibracteata), and Sangthick (Primula scotica).